 - Full reconstruction of road, sewers, and watermain on Booth Street, resulting in the closure between Primrose Avenue and Albert Street.

-In 2016, work associated with the Albert Street Civic Works will continue with the full reconstruction of Lorne Avenue, Perkins Street and Empress Avenue.
+Works associated with the Albert Street Civic Works continue with the full reconstruction of Lorne Avenue, Perkins Street and Empress Avenue.

 Preston Street Detour/Booth Street Closure

 Preston Street was temporarily extended in fall 2014, from Albert Street to the Sir John A. Macdonald Parkway (SJAMP), to act as a detour of Booth Street between Albert Street and SJAMP.
 Booth Street will remain closed until the end of 2016 to allow for the construction and installation of the LeBreton Flats Diversion Chamber, construction of the Booth Street Bridge and the start of construction for Pimisi Station.